Shopify/polaris/src/components/Provider/README.md

 ### With linkComponent

 With a `linkComponent`, the provider component will override the links used in other components.
-For example you may want to use the `Link` component provided by `react-router` throughtout in your application instead of the default `a` tag.
+For example you may want to use the `Link` component provided by `react-router` throughout your application instead of the default `a` tag.

 ```jsx
 class ProviderLinkExample extends React.Component {